alchimya/iOS-RestKit-Node-Express/README.md

 # iOS-RestKit-Node-Express
-An iOS app to demonstrate how to use RestKit request/response with a REST web services developed with ExpressJS
+An iOS app to demonstrate how to use RestKit request/response with REST web services developed with ExpressJS

 #Backend installation